RobertL31/fuddly/docs/source/data_model.rst

   .. seealso:: Refer to :ref:`dm:pattern:encoder` for an example on how to use this keyword.

-  .. note:: Depending on your needs, you could also choose to implement a disruptor
+  .. note:: Depending on your needs, you could also choose to implement a operator
-     to perform your encoding (refer to :ref:`tuto:disruptors`).
+     to perform your encoding (refer to :ref:`tuto:operators`).

 Keywords to Describe Generator Node